ankushchhabra14004/Order-Execution-Engine/README.md

 Why Market Order:
 - I implemented Market orders because they exercise immediate routing and execution logic (price comparison + slippage handling) and demonstrate the full lifecycle quickly.
 The same engine can be extended to Limit or Sniper by adding an order scheduler that watches prices or on-chain events and enqueues orders when criteria match.

+Order Submission
+- User submits an order via POST `/api/orders/execute`.
+- The API validates the order payload and returns an `orderId` and a websocket URL (`wsUrl`).
+- The same HTTP endpoint supports an upgrade to WebSocket for live updates; the client opens a WebSocket (or upgrades the same connection) to receive real-time status events for the returned `orderId`.

+Why this order type
+- Market orders were chosen because they exercise the full routing and execution flow immediately (quote collection, comparison, build, submit, confirm), which makes it easier to demonstrate and test end-to-end behavior.

+Extending to Limit / Sniper (1-2 lines)
+- The engine can support Limit orders by adding a scheduler that watches prices and enqueues a market execution when the target price is reached.
+Sniper orders can be implemented by subscribing to on-chain or mempool events and enqueueing aggressive market executions when a launch condition is detected.

 Quick Start (local, dev):
 1. Copy `.env.example` to `.env` and adjust `REDIS_URL` and `PG_CONN`.
 2. Install dependencies: